-Ironwood and Forest are co-producing linaclotide in the United States.
-Ironwood has out-licensed linaclotide to Almirall, S.A. for development in Europe; and to Astellas Pharma, Inc. for development in Japan, Indonesia, Korea, the Philippines, Taiwan, and Thailand.
+Linaclotide is being co-produced in the U.S. by Ironwood and Forest.
+Ironwood has out-licensed linaclotide to Almirall, S.A. for development in Europe; and to Astellas Pharma, Inc. for development in Japan, Indonesia, Korea, the Phillipines, Taiwan, and Thailand.

 The most common side effects associated with Solesta include injection area pain and bleeding.
 Infection and inflammation of anal tissue are more serious risks, but are less common.

 Solesta is a registered trademark of Q-Med AB of Uppsala, Sweden; Oceana Therapeutics acquired exclusive worldwide sales and distribution rights to Solesta in June 2009.
 In December 2011 Salix Pharmaceuticals, Ltd. acquired all of the outstanding stock of Oceana Therapeutics, Inc.